junaidulhassan/Influenza-Symptom-Prediction-Analysis-using-RapidMiner/README.md

 # Influenza-Symptom-Prediction-Analysis-using-RapidMiner
 ### Detailed Project Documentation file is Uploaded in the Repository in PDF.
 ## Objective:
 Utilizing a comprehensive German flu dataset spanning two years, this project aims to scrutinize influenza symptoms and evaluate its transmission pace across the nation.
-By capitalizing on the data mining prowess of RapidMiner, we seek to:
+By capitalizing on the data mining prowess of RapidMiner, we seek to :

 * Develop a robust predictive model that accurately anticipates flu symptoms based on readily accessible patient data.
 * Generate incisive visualizations to convey spatial and temporal dissemination trends of the illness throughout Germany.